 Double down on employee resource groups or committees

-Building employee resource groups (ERG) or networks is a fantastic way for certain groups of people to connect and meet each other at work.
-Sometimes, enterprise companies can feel so big and isolating, so these groups can help everyone feel more comfortable and included in giving feedback.
+Building employee resource groups (ERG) or networks is a fantastic way for groups of people to connect at work, especially at large organizations in which employees can feel disconnected.
 For example, consider starting a women’s network, LGBTQ+ network, or D&I committee.

 Pro tip: Jeff Cates, CEO and President of Achievers, shares 11 employee networks to consider for your company to build an inclusive culture.

 According to Jeff Cates, employee networks are “perhaps the single greatest way to promote the type of inclusive culture that helps people thrive and businesses stand out.”
-Outside of ERGs, think about establishing a D&I steering committee to drive and advocate for D&I initiatives.
-This steering committee should consist of all types of employees from all areas of the business who can provide suggestions, share best practices, and encourage their teammates to participate in D&I activities.
+Outside of ERGs, think about establishing a D&I steering committee that consists of employees from all areas of the business to drive and advocate for D&I initiatives.

-In addition to employee networks, think about your overall D&I strategy.
 Companies need to embrace D&I for an improved employee experience.
 Ask yourself, “How are my employee networks and other D&I initiatives guided by an overall D&I strategy?”
-At Achievers, we have a D&I steering committee that acts as the primary advocate for all things D&I, with a mission to drive D&I initiatives to success.
-Our D&I steering committee requires a good mix of committee members and representation from different areas of the company.
-When it comes to employee networks, our D&I committee helps with the following: drive awareness and education of employee networks, provide strategic guidance, and share industry research and best practices.
 As you build and grow your employee networks, remember to focus on creating thoughtful conversations and strategies around D&I in the workplace.